GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 # Option to reduce the size of RDS output
 # TRUE should be fine for typical usage
 minimise_tsunami_unit_source_output = TRUE

+# Option to make the unit-source edges be more orthogonal to the trench.
+TRUE
+# can help if artefacts in the solution near the trench occur.
+orthogonal_near_trench = FALSE
 ```

 # Running the script